tobiasbriones/ep-file-system/docs/file-system-protocol.md

 The `DATA` status should not be explicitly passed or serialized to avoid extra boilerplate overhead as many chunks will be sent for large files.

+## Serialization

+To serialize the data sent over TCP, a JSON object will be employed.
+That way any client can parse it.